zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 **Note:**

 -   If the table table\_name does not exist, an error is returned.
--   This operation changes the value of LastDataModifiedTime of a table and now MaxCompute considers the table data has changed and corresponding lifecycle calculation begins again.
+-   This operation changes the value of LastDataModifiedTime of a table and this is when MaxCompute identifies change in the table data and then begins the corresponding lifecycle calculation.

 ## Empty data from a non-partitioned table {#section_zpx_1z1_wdb .section}

 Empty the data in specified non-partition table, This command does not support partition table.
-For the partition table, you can use `ALTER TABLE table_name DROP PARTITION` to clear the data in partition.
+For the partition table, use `ALTER TABLE table_name DROP PARTITION` to clear the data in partition.

 **Command format:**